lyi07/GoogleScholarToolkit/README.md

 # Google Scholar Toolkit

-This is an independent Google Scholar search tool designed to help users search for authors, papers, and citation information on Google Scholar without relying on CAMEL dependencies[^2^].
+This is an independent Google Scholar search tool designed to help users search for authors, papers, and citation information on Google Scholar without relying on CAMEL dependencies.

 ## Features
 - Search for author information on Google Scholar.